 (6) Each driver and attendant in the vehicle shall comply with federal, state, and local laws and regulations.

-(7) A provider shall not bill for adult day support, integrated employment, supported employment-community, supported employment-enclave, career planning, group employment support, individual employment support, or vocational habilitation during the same time non-medical transportation is provided.
+(7) A provider shall not bill for adult day support, integrated employment, supported employment-community, supported employment-enclave, career planning, group employment support, individual employment support, or vocational habilitation during the same time non-medical transportation per trip is provided.

 (8) A provider shall not bill for community inclusion or homemaker/personal care provided by the driver during the same time non-medical transportation is provided.